 The order of the years makes no final difference.
 Compounding is simply repeated multiplication of gains.
 These methods do use the annual gain numbers with only 3 or 4 significant digits, but it does fairly well.
 The initial dollar value does not affect the gain percentage.
 And then, the final Total Result value is (1 + gain/100) × initial invested value.
 For an initial $10000, then 1 + 99.9535% is 1.999535 × $10000 = $19995.35 result value.

 Important Details: The ±1 in these equations represents the initial 1x investment value.
-That 1 becomes 100% when multiplied by 100 for percentage, and the gain is computed from the Initial and Final values.
-If the gain is 10%, the final value will be 1.10x.
-The (final value / initial value) fraction is the gain ratio, like 2x doubles the value.
-If the gain was 1.12x (12%), then (1 + the gain 0.12) is the 1.12 result of the gain (as done in the six yearly terms at B above, and with current dollar value of 1.12 × initial value, whatever 1x was).
-Subtracting the initial 1 from final multiple leaves just the gain portion.
+That 1 becomes 100% when multiplied by 100 for percentage.
+If the gain is 12%, the final value will be (1 + 0.12) = 1.12x (as done in the six yearly terms at B above, and with current dollar value of 1.12 × initial value.
+Whatever the initial amount was, it is 1x here).
+Subtracting the initial 1 from final multiplied result leaves just the gain portion.
 The gain computes the same numbers regardless of whatever the value of initial dollars.
 The 99.9535% gain in this example is 1.999535x value, which is essentially 2x total value.
 So the final value would be 200%, but subtracting 1x initial value, the gain was 2×100% - (2-1)×100 = 100% (1x less than value, for any gain).
 The 1st Gain calculator below tries to differentiate gain and value.

 Each year's gain is an individual multiplier of the initial value.
 Each factor is (1 + gain/100, with 15% gain becoming a 1.15x multiplier of value.
 Negative gains use the same method, for example -5.2% is 1 + (-5.2/100) resulting in 0.948x value that year.
 The -1 is subtracting the 1x initial value, to see just the gain portion.
 Or the 1 is added to gain (the 1 is actually 1 x 100, which is 100% of the original initial value), to see the final total value result.
 The amount of "gain" does not include the initial value, but the total value result does.

-To compute the annualized gain rate for the example in the above table with the above gain formula is:
+To compute the Annualized Return rate for the example in the above table with the above gain formula is:

 Or using Method B, (1.15 × 1.235 × 1.104 × 0.948 × 1.121 × 1.20 - 1) × 100 = 99.9535% gain in the six years.